Reasonable Accommodation Requests

 This table provides a list of some departments and their contact information for reasonable accommodations:

 |Division of Extension||Disability Accommodation Process for Division of Extension Program Participants||(608) 265-6248|

 The ADA Coordinator may be contacted for general questions regarding the accommodation request process for visitors and program participants.

-The ADA Coordinator (ADAC) serves as the first point of contact for a visitor or program participant who has been denied an accommodation or otherwise believes there has been a policy violation regarding the accessibility of a university-sponsored program or event.
-The ADAC will review the concern and work with the program or event sponsor and other campus resources appropriate to the issue to determine whether the concern can be resolved through means other than a formal appeal review.
+Visitors and program participants who have been denied an accommodation or believe there has been a policy violation regarding the accessibility of a university-sponsored program or event should first contact the ADA Coordinator.
+The ADA Coordinator will review the concern and work with the program or event sponsor and other campus resources appropriate to the issue to determine whether the concern can be resolved through means other than a formal appeal review.